Skip to Content

 Global Supply Chain Pressure Index (New York Fed)

-Graph shows the Global Supply Chain Pressure Index (GSCPI), which depicts the standard deviations from the index's historical average.
+Chart displays the global supply chain pressure index (GSCPI), which measures the standard deviations from the index’s historical average.

 There’s more help on the way.
 One indicator on the logistics side is that there are enough container ships set to be delivered over the next several years to expand the current fleet by 30%.
 And manufacturing capacity is expanding in the United States and other major economies, such as China.